wpouseele/oauth2-azurecosts/README.md

 This package includes Laravel framework integration if you need it.
 Simply require it as normal in your Laravel application, and add the Service Provider `WPouseele\OAuth2\Client\FrameworkIntegration\Laravel\AzureCostsOAuth2ServiceProvider::class` to your `config/app.php`.

-Next, publish the configuration with `php artisan vendor:publish --tag=oauth2-azurecosts`, and fill out your client details in the `config/oauth2-azurecosts/config.php` file that is generated.
+Next, publish the configuration with `php artisan vendor:publish --provider="WPouseele\OAuth2\Client\FrameworkIntegration\Laravel\AzureCostsServiceProvider" --tag=config`, and fill out your client details in the `config/oauth2-azurecosts/config.php` file that is generated.

 This will register bindings in the IoC container for the AzureCosts Provider, so you can simply typehint the